Gitty-McHubface/sdc-project3/README.md

 * video.mp4 -- a video of the can beind driven in autonomous mode using the model
 * README.md -- a writeup summarizing the results

-### How to run the model
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```

 ### Driving Data
 The following camera and steering angle data was captured using Udacity's simulator with a Playstation3 controller for steering input:
-1. 4 laps of smooth center-lane driving (2 laps in each direction on the track).
+ * **4** laps of smooth center-lane driving (2 laps in each direction on the track).
-2. 2 additional laps of smooth center-lane driving (1 lap in each direction).
+ * **2** additional laps of smooth center-lane driving (1 lap in each direction).
-3. 6 passes of the tight corners (L-R-L if going counter-clockwise) at the "top" of the track (3 in each direction).
+ * **6** passes of the tight corners (L-R-L if going counter-clockwise) at the "top" of the track (3 in each direction).
 These are the only corners on the track that require a steering angle greater than 5 degrees.
-The recording only took place while the car was turning around these corners.
+Data was recorded only while the car was turning.
-4. 1 lap of correction data.
+ * **1** lap of correction data.
 The car was allowed to drift near the inner and outer lane markers and then was recorded moving back into the center of the road.

-Below are three image samples from the left, center and right "cameras":
+Below are three sample images from the left, center and right cameras:

 ![alt text][image11]